 1-2 Years Spent Abroad: Those NRIs who are returning home after a period of two years or more will be allowed to import household goods worth INR 200,000 free of any Customs Duty.

 In case you have been staying abroad, but fail to meet the above time limits to avail Transfer of Residence rules, there are some exceptions.
-The Deputy Commissioner of Customs or the Assistant Commissioner of Customs can condone up to two months of shortfall.
+The Deputy Commissioner of Customs or the Assistant Commissioner of Customs can condone up to two months of a shortfall.
 Especially in cases of terminal leave or other exceptional circumstances, which you must give in writing to the officials, you may be eligible for a Transfer of Residence, even with a small shortfall in the duration of stay abroad.

-Here is an updated list of household goods that are customs duty free if you avail Transfer of Residence:
+Here is an updated list of household goods that are customs duty-free if you avail Transfer of Residence:

 Here is a list of items which will carry a reduced Customs Duty if you avail a transfer of residence while returning to India:

 - Microwave Oven

 - Domestic Refrigerators with a capacity of 300 liters or more